I filed my Free Application for Federal Student Aid (FAFSA), what do I do next?

-Financial Aid will be disbursed to your student account after your enrollment has been confirmed at the census date.
+Financial Aid will be disbursed to your Student Account after your enrollment has been confirmed at the census date.
 Confirmation of enrollment includes that your professors have documented that you have had regular and substantive interaction in each of your courses.
 The census date is the last day to withdraw without a “W” grade per the academic calendar for each semester.
+Typically financial aid disbursement occurs 4-6 weeks into fall and spring semester, 3-4 weeks into summer semester, provided you are eligible.

-After your financial aid has been disbursed to your student account, if it creates a credit, your refund check will be processed and mailed to you.
-This usually takes between 5 to 10 business days.
-You may check to see if funds have been posted to your student account on WebAdvisor.
+After your financial aid has been disbursed to your Student Account, if it creates a credit, your refund check will be processed and mailed to you within 14 days.
+You may check to see if funds have been posted to your Student Account on WebAdvisor under the Financial Profile tab click on “Financial Statement.”

 If I drop a class, how will it impact my financial aid?